-Commissioner Smith said the commission has never received a report about the operation of the center and Vagnier said he nade an annual report to
+Commissioner Smith said the commission has never received a report about the operation of the center and Vagnier said he made an annual report to the mayor.
+He also said the center will submit quarterly reports in the coming fiscal year.
+Smith also asked how long the follow up care will be for each patient and Vagnier said "three to six

-Commissioner Larsen y asked if the success of the center can be measured over three to five years of operation and Vagier agreed.
+Commissioner Larsen Jay asked if the success of the center can be measured over three to five years of operation and Vagnier agreed.

-The commission also passed on consent \$101,127 in carry-over funding from the current state allotment with a county match of \$25,282 for the Urgent Care Unit
+The commission also passed on consent \$101,127 in carry-over funding from the current state allotment with a county match of \$25,282 for the Urgent Care Unit.